Skip to main content

 What is a fledgling?

-A fledgling bird has reached the "fledge" stage of life, meaning the bird has feather and wing muscle development sufficient for flight and is no longer nest bound.
-In this life stage, the bird appears similar to an adult, except for a few differences.
+A fledgling bird has reached the "fledge" stage of life, meaning the bird has the feathers and wing muscles sufficient to fly, and they’re no longer nest bound.
+In this life stage, the young bird appears similar to an adult, except for a few key differences.

-Fledglings instinctively leave the nest on their own, or get kicked out by their parents, and are often found on the ground walking around.
-The bird may appear to be alone, but typically the bird's parents are nearby in trees and will continue to provide care while the youngster builds strength and works out how to fly properly.
-You may think baby birds leave the nest flying, but that’s simply not true.
-Most birds take a bit of time on the ground first.
-Finding a fledgling bird is not an emergency, rather a natural stage.
+When fledglings instinctively leave the nest on their own, or get kicked out by their parents, they are often found on the ground walking around.
+The bird may appear to be alone, but typically their parents are nearby in trees and will continue to provide care while the youngster builds strength and works out how to fly properly.

 How to spot a fledgling?